TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

-The CCSD formalism (CC with single and double excitations) \cite{purvis82_1910} is one of the most popular CC approximation and is used in the routine computational chemistry calculations as a necessary intermediate step towards more accurate CC models, such as perturbative CCSD(T) formalism discussed in the next section, or excited-state or linear-response CC extensions.
-In the CCSD formalism the cluster operator $T$ is approximated as
+The CCSD formalism (CC with single and double excitations) \cite{purvis82_1910} is one of the most popular CC approximations and is used in routine computational chemistry calculations as a necessary intermediate step toward more accurate CC models, such as \textblack{the} perturbative CCSD(T) formalism discussed in \textblack{Section \ref{Sec:Triples}}, or excited-state or linear-response CC extensions.
+In the CCSD formalism, the cluster operator $T$ is approximated as

 and the equations for cluster amplitudes are represented as